ghartsel/GX-Kernel/content/api.md

 to
 its assigned priority.

-An error status is returned if the resource was not previously locked, an invalid resource id was given or corrupted data structures were detected.
+An error status is returned if the resource wasn't previously locked, an invalid resource id was given, or corrupted data structures were detected.

 ### PARAMETERS